-There are hundreds more features listed on the website but the main take away you should get from this list is that Lemonstand is extremely flexible and if a feature you want isn't present then it can be requested and incorporated in short order.
+There are hundreds of more features listed on the website, but the main takeaway you should get from this list is that Lemonstand is extremely flexible and if a feature you want isn't present then it can be requested and incorporated in short order.

 Which brings me on neatly to:

 Trying to get any sense out of some customer support services can make you want to poke yourself in the eye.